Governance and Finance

 The members decide People In Aid's strategy and direction.
 An Annual General Meeting of members elects a Board of Trustees of up to fifteen individuals, which oversees the organisation on members’ behalf.
 Our present Board members are listed below.
 Up to five Trustees can be from non-member organisations (listed below as ‘Independents’) to ensure the necessary diversity of skills, experience and views.
 Vacancies for Trustees will be advertised here and in selected media, and selection is through competency-based interviews.

-Our Memorandum and Articles, updated in 2008, can be found here and members can view minutes of our Board meetings in the box to the right.
+Our Memorandum and Articles, updated in 2008, can be found here and members can view minutes of our Board meetings at the bottom of this page.

 John Beverley – Tropical Health & Education Trust (Treasurer)